 Questioning and Analytical Personality

 From a young age, maybe seven or eight, I started wondering about EVERYTHING.
 What is the meaning of life?
 Why can’t we feel the earth spinning and why don’t we get dizzy?
 If we evolved from Apes will we evolve into something better than human or is this as good as it gets?
 If fate existed then who would decide it?
 Why do different people around the world all think that their god is the real one?
-What exactly is oxygen and gravity and where does it come from?
 Are there aliens out there and would they think that we were the aliens if they saw us?
 I’d contemplate these things with my best friend for at least half of playtime each day and then we’d go home and ask our parents these baffling and sometimes amusing questions.

 Issues with Co-ordination, Balance and Spacial Awareness

-Our bodies internal compas and steering tends to be calibrated wrongly making it hard for us to do things like throw and catch a ball, ride a bike and swim.
+Our bodies internal compas and steering tends to be badly calibrated, making it hard for us to do things like throw and catch a ball, ride a bike and swim.
 I only learned to ride a bike when I was 7 and my mate lent me hers (mine still had stabilisers on) and pushed me down a gentle grassy hill.
 For once, momentum worked in my favour.
 When I’d try to throw a ball my hand would open to late and I chuck it at the ground in front of me.
-Same for catching, I’d react to late and it would just hit me.
+Same for catching, I’d react too late because my brain couldn’t process the fast movement and it would just hit me.

-Special awareness can mean the object around you, your own limbs and how much space both things occupy and the space between them.
-A person who cannot automatically judge these things will end up bouncing off things, walking into things and falling over things.
-I get bruised daily from this.
-I also do not possess the natural reflex to put me hands up when I fall or if someone suddenly throws something at me, so I’ve amassed a rather wonderful collection of scars.
+I tend to use the word ‘proprioception’ instead of ‘spacial awareness’ as your body’s proprioception helps you judge the objects around you, your own limbs and how much space both things occupy and the space between them.
+A person who cannot automatically judge this will end up bouncing off things, walking into things, falling over things, tripping up over their own feet or throwing drinks at their face when drinking from an over-sized (and therefor unfamiliar) cup etc. I get bruised daily from having poor proprioception.
+I also do not possess the natural reflex to put my hands up when I fall or if someone suddenly throws something at me, so I’ve amassed a rather wonderful collection of scars.

 Difficulty with Spontaneous and Unstructured Play